Catholic Schools

 Attendance Dues Financial Assistance

-Financial assistance is available to assist families who may need financial support with the payment of attendance dues for preference students attending Catholic schools in Auckland Diocese, both primary and secondary.
+Financial assistance is available to assist families who may need financial support with the payment of Attendance Dues for preference students attending Catholic schools in Auckland Diocese, both primary and secondary.

 Application forms for the Attendance Dues Financial Assistance Scheme are available from school and parish offices, or use the link below to complete the application, then print and sign the form.

-Click here to download the ACFL Attendance Dues Financial Assistance Scheme
+Click here to download the ACFL Attendance Dues Financial Assistance Scheme Application Form

 Special Character Contributions

-The Catholic Special Character contribution is a voluntary donation of $12.50 per term ($50.00 per annum) per student.
+The Catholic Special Character contribution is a voluntary donation of $15.00 per term ($60.00 per annum) per student in 2025.

 This contribution provides the main source of funding for all services provided to Catholic Schools in the Auckland Diocese by the Catholic Education Services Board.
 No contributions are made by the Government for these services.